 This scam involves a company approaching you and saying that they will negotiate, on your behalf, with your servicer in order to get you a better interest rate on your student loans.
 They will show you cases where other clients have saved thousands of dollars by working with them.
 They will as for a fee in exchange for these services.

 This is a scam not only because real lenders will not charge fees up front (they will instead take a fee when they close the loan, typically from the loan amount), but because you cannot refinance your Federal student loans.
-Currently there is no way to change the interest rate on your student loans (other than loan consolidation, see above) and the only way they could change is if Congress passed a law allowing graduates to refinance their loans.
+Currently there is no way to change the interest rate on your student loans (other than loan consolidation, see above) and the only way that could change is if Congress passed a law allowing graduates to refinance their loans.

 Loan Elimination Scams